South Memphis Alliance improves lives, one wash cycle at a time

 “I have a great granddaughter that I have custody of which was going to foster system.
 I know how hard it is,” Georgia told us.
 “That is why I started coming here.
 My resources going here can go back to help somebody else.”

-That is why our anonymous donor wanted to give South Memphis Alliance a thousand dollars.
+That is why our anonymous donor wanted to give South Memphis Alliance $1,000.

 Because when you come up with innovative ways to help your neighbors, you build a much stronger community.
 A true community changer.